aberrator9/BeetBot/README.md

 node beetbot.js
 ```

-This will install all  node dependencies, and BeetBot will create some required files, as well as a `/logs` directory, and an `.env` file with some default keys that we will assign values in the following steps.
+This will install all Node dependencies and create some required files, as well as a `/logs` directory, and an `.env` file with some default keys that we will assign values in the following steps.

 ### Connect and authorize a Spotify App

 1. [Create a Spotify app](https://developer.spotify.com/dashboard).
-During setup, set the Redirect URI to http://localhost:8888/callback, and check the "Web API" boxes.
+During setup, set the Redirect URI to http://localhost:8888/callback, and check the "Web API" box.
 2. Navigate to your app's settings, and copy the _Client Id_ and _Client Secret_ values to `S_CLIENT_ID` and `S_CLIENT_SECRET` in the `.env` file.
 3. In your terminal, run the following from the project directory:
 ```